faizan-m/faizan-m.github.io/activities.md

 key:    page-activities
 ---
 ## Miming
-As a member of the HYPE! mime troupe, I am involved in acting, writing and directing skits.
+I believe miming to be the origin of my interest in symbolic interactionism.
+As a member of the HYPE! mime troupe at Tufts, I was involved in acting, writing and directing skits.
 I greatly enjoy miming as a medium for story-telling because it demands that the plot be broken down into the most basic form of human expression; gestures and body language.
-And because of that, it aspires to transcend beyond barriers of language and culture into something that is universally human.
+Therefore, it aspires to transcend beyond barriers of language and culture into something that is universally human.

 Physical storytelling is also an extremely interesting challenge to tackle.
-When a story is made purely of gestures and actions, each and every one of them counts.
+When a story is made purely out of the perception of physical actions, each and every one of them counts.
 And so optimizing it to deliver depth without losing meaning requires a lot of thought and prediction about the audience's collective imagination as it evolves with the story.

 {% include image-caption.html imageurl="/assets/images/mime/1.jpg" title="mime" caption="" %}